 Article Processing Charges (APC)

 All articles published in the Scientific Journal (ISSN 2543-9103 and eISSN 2543-411X) are published in full open access.
-There are no article processing charges (APCs).
+There is an article processing charges for domestic authors (APCs).
 The published articles can be downloaded freely without barrier of admission.
 The Journal is fully subsidized by the Ministry of Science and Higher Education in Poland and the program DUN, regarding activities disseminating science, so there are no charges to authors or their institutions.
 Authors do not pay an article submission and processing charge (APC) per processed paper regarding (concerning peer review, copyediting, typesetting, long-term archiving, and journal management).
 Submitted papers should be well formatted and use good English.

 Discounts on APCs - Waiver Policy

 The Bielsko-Biala University of Applied Sciences University Press responsible for publishing The Scientific Journal of Bielsko-Biala School of Finance and Law provides discounts for authors under Institutional Open Access Program (IOAP).
 Selected articles invited by the Editorial Office are published for free.